 \section{Abstract}

-We consider the problem of federated clustering, where inter-connected devices have access to private local datasets and need to jointly cluster the overall dataset without sharing their local dataset.
-Our focus is on hard clustering based on the $k$-means principle.
-We formulate federated $k$-means clustering as an instance of GTVMin.
-This formulation lends naturally to a federated $k$-means algorithm where each device updates local cluster centroids by solving a modified local $k$-means problem.
-The modification consists of adding a penalty term that measures the discrepancy between the cluster centroid of neighbouring devices.
-Our federated $k$-means algorithm is privacy-friendly as it only requires to share aggregated information among inter-connected devices.
+We study federated clustering, where inter-connected devices collaboratively cluster the data points of private local datasets.
+Focusing on hard clustering via the $k$-means principle, we formulate federated $k$-means as an instance of generalized total variation minimization (GTVMin).
+This leads to a federated $k$-means algorithm in which each device updates its local cluster centroids by solving a regularized $k$-means problem with a regularizer that enforces consistency between neighbouring devices.
+The resulting algorithm is privacy-friendly, as only aggregated information is exchanged.